daenney/err-dnsnative/README.md

 It currently has no dependencies except for the Python Standard Library.

-It requires Python 3.3 or higher until Err can successfully be installed on Python 2.7 so the tests can run.
+It requires Python 2.7 or 3.3 and higher.

 ## Install